josephMG/josephMG.github.io/hexo/source/_posts/Blockchain-fullstack-structure-Part-4-Next-js.md

 Alright, the series of articles goes to frontend part.
 I post an article related to Blockchain with React.js and Next.js.
 If you haven't seen my previous posts {% post_link Blockchain-fullstack-structure-Part-1-Introduction "Part 1 Introduction" %}, {% post_link Blockchain-fullstack-structure-Part-2-Hardhat "Part 2 Hardhat" %}, and {% post_link Blockchain-fullstack-structure-Part-3-Golang-Gin "Part 3 Golang Gin" %}, please read them first.

-In this article, I demostrate how to use React.js (Next.js) to interact with smart contract by Golang Gin API and hardhat RPC URL, and implement a simple Sign-in with Ethereum (SIWE) authentication and `setGreeting` to Solidity.
+In this article, I demonstrate how to use React.js (Next.js) to interact with smart contract by Golang Gin API and hardhat RPC URL, and implement a simple Sign-in with Ethereum (SIWE) authentication and `setGreeting` to Solidity.

 Okay, let's start it.
 <!-- more -->